aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-5-release-notes/_index.md

     ReflowFinished,
     /// <summary>
     /// Reflow of the page has started.
-    /// Note that page may reflow a few times and that reflow may restart before it is finished.
+    /// Note that page may reflow multiple times and that reflow may restart before it is finished.
     /// <seealso cref="PageLayoutCallbackArgs.PageIndex"/>
     /// </summary>
     PartReflowStarted,
     /// <summary>
     /// Reflow of the page has finished.
-    /// Note that page may reflow numerous times and that reflow may restart before it is finished.
+    /// Note that page may reflow multiple times and that reflow may restart before it is finished.
     /// <seealso cref="PageLayoutCallbackArgs.PageIndex"/>
     /// </summary>
     PartReflowFinished,